zephraph/notes/💡Syntaxless programming languages.md

 A programming language that doesn't use a textual representation to define its structure.
-This means it [[T]]
+This means there's no need to parse which eliminates [[the challenges of parsing a programming language]].